WHAT IS A BROWNFIELD SITE?

 Top priority for the assessment funds will be vacant or underused properties where there’s interest in bringing in a new business or expanding an existing business—either way, creating new jobs.
 The funds can also go toward recreation or conservation lands, possibly adding key acres to a town or land trust-owned property.

 In addition the inventory the LCRPC is preparing, we are also looking for input from YOU.
 No thorough inventory would be complete without input from the citizens who live, work and play in the region.
-If you are aware of a potential Brownfield Site that is in need of environmental assessment, redevelopment, and reuse planning, we want to hear about it.
+If you are aware of a potential Brownfield Site that is in need of environmental assessment, redevelopment, and reuse planning, please let us know!

 If you are a local official or property owner aware of a potential Brownfield Site in need of this environmental assessment, please contact the LCRPC office and/or fill out a SITE NOMINATION FORM.